 U.S., Pakistan Dispute Jailed Diplomat's Immunity

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Let's follow up on the story of an American accused of murder in Pakistan.
 The United States says that Raymond Davis was working as an American diplomat and acting in self-defense when he shot and killed two armed men trying to rob him.
 But Pakistan has not freed Mr. Davis, who is an ex-Special Forces soldier.
 President Obama addressed the case in a news conference yesterday, saying Davis should be freed based on the Vienna Convention that defines diplomatic immunity.

 BARACK OBAMA: If our diplomats are in another country, then they are not subject to that country's local prosecution.
 We respect it with respect to diplomats who are here.
 We expect Pakistan, that's a signatory, and recognize Mr. Davis as a diplomat, to abide by the same convention.

 INSKEEP: That's the president's case.
 People are making a different case in Pakistan, as NPR's Julie McCarthy reports.

 JULIE MCCARTHY: The Davis case is highly sensitive and, in three weeks, has become the diplomatic equivalent of a runaway train.
 Police earlier spoke of a double murder, but now describe the events on a Lahore street in which two people were shot in more chilling terms.
 Here's Lahore Police Chief Aslam Tareen.

 MCCARTHY: The Pakistan government has said little, but the ensuing media frenzy casts Davis as a gun-for-hire operative in another episode of U.S. imperialism.
 Television channels hype exclusive videos of Davis.

-Unidentified Man: Consul general?
+MCCARTHY: Unidentified Man: Consul general?

-Unidentified Man: Lahore?
+DAVIS: Unidentified Man: Lahore?

-Unidentified Man: As a...
+DAVIS: Unidentified Man: As a...

-Mr. DAVIS: I just work as a consultant there.
+DAVIS: I just work as a consultant there.

 MCCARTHY: Political scientist Rasul Bakhsh Rais says the Pakistani government has been hesitant to commit to freeing Davis for fear of a backlash.
 Virulently anti-American clerics have already stirred angry protests.
 But Rais says the government's lack of clarity will hurt Pakistan's interests and prestige.

-Dr. RASUL BAKHSH�RAIS (Political Scientist): I think that the Americans mean business, and the relationship between the two countries is likely to be affected very badly.
+RASUL BAKHSH RAIS: I think that the Americans mean business, and the relationship between the two countries is likely to be affected very badly.

 MCCARTHY: In an apparent effort to defuse tensions, the Chairman of the Senate Foreign Relations Committee John Kerry arrived in Lahore last night, where he vowed the U.S. Justice Department would launch its own investigation, and said the United States was deeply sorry for the deaths.

-Julie McCarthy, NPR News, Islamabad.
+MCCARTHY: Julie McCarthy, NPR News, Islamabad.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.